-Rotel XS

-6.1 and 7.1 Channel Surround
+Rotel XS 6.1 and 7.1 Channel Surround

-The RSX-03 also features Rotel XS (eXtra Surround) processing provides extended surround performance on 6.1 and 7.1 channel systems.
-The key benefit of Rotel XS is that it works at all times with multichannel digital signals, that might not otherwise activate Dolby Digital EX or DTS-ES surround decoding for the center back channel(s).
-Rotel XS decodes the surround channels and distributes the extended surround channels to the center back speaker(s) in a way that tends to create a diffuse surround effect.
-Rotel XS works with matrix-encoded surround signals (such Dolby Surround EX discs) as well as digital source material that is not Dolby Surround EX encoded (such as MPEG5.1, Dolby Digital 5.1, and even Dolby Pro Logic II decoded Dolby Digital 2.0 recordings).
+The RSX-1056 also features Rotel XS (eXtra Surround) processing provides extended surround performance on 6.1 and 7.1 channel systems.
+The key benefit of Rotel XS is that it works at all times with all multichannel digital signals, even those that might not otherwise activate Dolby Digital EX or DTS-ES surround decoding for the center back channel(s).
+Always available when center back speaker(s) are configured in the system setup, Rotel XS decodes the surround channels and distributes the extended surround channels to the center back speaker(s) in a way that tends to create a diffuse surround effect.
+Rotel XS works with matrix-encoded surround signals (such as nonflagged DTS-ES and Dolby Surround EX discs) as well as digital source material that is not Dolby Surround EX encoded (such as DTS 5.1, Dolby Digital 5.1, and even Dolby Pro Logic II decoded Dolby Digital 2.0 recordings).